-When a stack is under for of war, the opponent must stop when entering its region and the enemy stack content will not revealed, unless a successful search occurred.
-For it to occur, the attacker needs to discover and reveal the enemy under fog of war.
+When a stack is camouflaged, the opponent must still stop when entering their region, BUT the ensuing battle is not automatic and may well not occur.
+For a battle to start, the attacker needs to find and reveal the camouflaged units.
 This is done via an automatic 'Search' test that is handled via the roll of a D10, which succeeds if the modified result is 0 to 3.
 Modifiers than can apply are:

-- +/- Combat value of the searching leader (if any) - +/- value from cards played previously (e.g. the Reconnaissance Cards) - -1 if the terrain has a 'Search Penalty' modifier (usually the case for most non-clear terrains)
+- +/- Combat value of the searching leader - -1 if the terrain has a 'Search Penalty' modifier (usually the case for most non-clear terrains)